daynin/fundoc/README.md

 - [x] Different file types support.
 - [x] Creating links to the source files from the documentation.
 - [x] Generating mdBook with an ability to search through documentation.
-- [ ] Multi-repositories support (collecting all documentation fragments from different repos).
+- [x] Multi-repositories support (collecting all documentation fragments from different repos).
+- [ ] Add Graphviz support
 - [ ] Zettelkasten method support (maybe)